NopeNopeGuy/nopenopeguy.github.io/rbe.md

 ## Reducing Storage Requirements

 You should be able to reduce the space used by using BTRFS compression.
-Create a BTRFS filesystem using:
+Create a BTRFS filesystem using:\
 `mkfs.btrfs /dev/(your storage partition here)`

-Mount your btrfs partition using these options for the best compression `mount /dev/(your storage partition) /(where you want it mounted) -o defaults,noatime,compress-force=zstd,space_cache=v2,commit=120`
+Mount your btrfs partition using these options for the best compression: \
+`mount /dev/(your storage partition) /(where you want it mounted) -o defaults,noatime,compress-force=zstd,space_cache=v2,commit=120`

-Here is a reference fstab entry:
+Here is a reference fstab entry:\
 `/dev/sda1 /home/user/LineageOS btrfs defaults,noatime,compress-force=zstd,space_cache=v2,commit=120 0 0`

 Using this you should be able to reduce the space required by around 50% using this (Around 100GB with a full build).